weetmuts/beak/README.md

 `beak store /home/you/Work /home/you/Backup`

-You now have two _points in time_ stored in the _backup_ location.
+You now have two _points in time_ stored in the _storage location_.
 Since you made no changes to `rclonesrc` the new index file will point to the existing rclonesrc/chunks.

 ![Beak FS](./doc/beak_fs.png)